 There are 2 types of PDF passwords, user (open) password and owner (permission) password.
 The user password is used to protect a PDF file from opening, while the owner password is used to prevent others from copying or printing.
 If you know the password, things would be much easier to remove both user and owner password, but if the password is unknown, it is more tricky to deal with the unknown user password than the unknown owner password.

 Luckily, no matter your PDF files are protected by a user password or owner password, known or unknown, we have the best solution for you---Cisdem PDF Password Remover.

-Cisdem PDF Password Remover is a standalone application to remove both user and owner password protection from PDF on Mac.
+Cisdem PDF Password Remover is a standalone application to remove both user and owner password protection from PDF on Mac and Windows.
 It removes user password directly, auto detects if the PDF is protected with a user password and offers 2 solutions: remove with password, decrypt without password.
 Cisdem PDF Password Remover supports batch remove password protection from multiple PDFs.